About the Work-on-the-Boards Survey and Panel

 About the Architecture Billings Index

 The Architecture Billings Index (ABI) is a diffusion index derived from the monthly Work-on-the-Boards survey, conducted by the AIA Economics & Market Research Group.
-The ABI serves as a leading economic indicator that leads nonresidential construction activity by approximately 9-12 months.
-The indexes are developed from the monthly Work-on-the-Boards survey panel where participants are asked whether their billings increased, decreased, or stayed the same in the month that just ended.
+The ABI serves as a leading economic indicator that leads nonresidential construction activity by approximately 11 months.
+The indexes are developed from the monthly Work-on-the-Boards survey, where survey panelists are asked to report whether billings during the previous month significantly increased, remained about the same, or significantly decreased from the prior month.
 According to the proportion of respondents choosing each option, a score is generated, which represents an index value for each month.
+If an equal share of firms report an increase as report a decrease, the score for that month will be 50.
+A score above 50 indicates that firms in aggregate are reporting an increase in activity that month compared to the previous month, while a score below 50 indicates that firms are reporting a decrease in activity.

 If you would like to subscribe to the ABI, please contact: Jonathan Watson, 202.626.7566, JonathanWatson@aia.org